j-a-c/gossip/README.md

 NodeSystem
     - the complete system of nodes

+(Each node has a StructureStrategy)
 StructureStrategy
     - interface for strategies the nodes can use to structure themselves.
 EmptyStrategy
     - a strategy that does nothing

-GossipProtocol
+(One GossipProtocol is used by the NodeSystem) GossipProtocol
     - interface for gossip protocols
 PushPullProtocol